Intunex/developer/source/api.md

 <h2 id="format">Format</h2>

-All responses from xTune are returned in `JSON` format.
+All responses from Skillhive are returned in `JSON` format.

 <h2 id="responses">Responses</h2>